Preparing and signing a comprehensive construction contract is your construction company’s best way to take a proactive approach to collections.

 There are many “form” construction contracts out in the market, with the most common form contracts being the contract documents periodically updated by the American Institute of Architects.
-The Association of General Contractors and ConsensusDocs produce other form contracts.
+Associated General Contractors (AGC) and ConsensusDocs produce other form contracts.

 These sets of contract documents are equal in quality.

 They are prepared by and for their respective trades with input from members of the industry and construction attorneys.
 In general, the documents are comprehensive and completely adequate to meet the goals discussed in this section.

 The parties can also alter the contract documents to include extra language establishing an